 Method: 11 to 46 gm (1-4 tolas) of Triphala powder is boiled on mild heat, uncovered with 8 times the amount of water.
 When it reduces to 1/8th of its initial quantity it is called Triphala decoction.
-In order to increase its potency and palatability, sugar is added in the quantity of 1/4, 1/8, 1/16 part of decoction respectively for Vata, Pitta and Kapha disorders.
-Honey can be added in the reverse proportion, 1/16, 1/8, 1/4 respectively for Vata, Pitta and Kapha disorders.
+In order to increase its potency and palatability, sugar is added in the quantity of 1/4, 1/8, and 1/16 part of decoction respectively for Vata, Pitta, and Kapha disorders.
+Honey can be added in the reverse proportion, 1/16, 1/8, and 1/4 respectively for Vata, Pitta, and Kapha disorders.

 The quantity of decoction which can be consumed is from 46 ml (4 tola) to 93 ml (8 tola).